Torsion of the Khovanov homology: Introduction

-For a given link $L$ the ranks $h^{i,j}(L)$ of the Khovanov homology can be arranged into a table with columns and rows numbered by $i$ and $j$, respectively (see, for example, Figure~\ref{fig:knight-move}).
-A pair of entries in such a table is said to be a {\em ``knight move'' pair}, if these entries have the same value $a>0$ and their $i$- and $j$-positions in the table differ by 1 and 4, respectively.
-This ``knight move'' rule is depicted in Figure~\ref{fig:knight-move}.
+Given a link $L$, the ranks $h^{i,j}(L)$ of its Khovanov homology can be arranged into a table with columns and rows numbered by $i$ and $j$, respectively (see Figure~\ref{fig:knight-move}).
+A pair of entries in such a table is said to be a {\em ``knight move'' pair}, if these entries have the same (positive) value and their $i$- and $j$-positions in the table differ by 1 and 4, respectively.
+This ``knight move'' rule is depicted in Figure~\ref{fig:knight-move}, where $a$ can be an arbitrary positive integer.

-\begin{conjec}[Bar-Natan, Garoufalidis, Khovanov~\cite{BarNatan-categor}] Let $L$ be a knot.
-Consider the table of Khovanov ranks $h^{i,j}(L)$ of $L$.
-If one subtracts $1$ from two adjacent entries in the column $i=0$, then the remaining entries are arranged in {\em ``knight move'' pairs} (see, for example, Figure~\ref{fig:knight-move} where the $1$'s to subtract are shown on a gray background and the rest of circles joined by lines depict the ``knight move'' pairs). \end{conjec}
+\begin{conjec}[Bar-Natan, Garoufalidis, Khovanov~\cite{BN-first}] Let $L$ be a knot.
+Consider the table of Khovanov ranks $h^{i,j}(L)$ for $L$.
+If one subtracts~$1$ from two adjacent entries in the column $i=0$, then the remaining entries are arranged in ``knight move'' pairs. \end{conjec}

+\begin{example} Figure~\ref{fig:knight-move} illustrates Conjecture~\ref{conj:barnatan-knight} for the knot $7_7$ \footnote{Throughout this paper we use the following notation for knots: knots with 10 crossings or less are numbered according to the Rolfsen's table of knot~\cite{Rolfsen-book} and knots with 11 crossings or more are numbered according to the knot table from Knotscape~\cite{Knotscape}.
+For example, the knot $9_{42}$ is the knot number 42 with 9 crossings from the Rolfsen's table and the knot $13^n_{3663}$ is a non-alternating knot number 3663 with 13 crossings from the Knotscape's one.}.
+The two $1$'s to subtract are shown inside circles with a gray background and the rest of circles joined by lines depict the ``knight move'' pairs. \end{example}

 \begin{rem} In fact, different ``knight move'' pairs are allowed to overlap.
-In this case the common entry is simply the sum of the overlapping entries from both pairs.
-For example, the knot $13n_{3663}$ \footnote{Throughout this paper we use the following notation for knots: knots with 10 crossings or less are numbered according to the Rolfsen's knot table~\cite{Rolfsen-book} and knots with 11 crossings or more are numbered according to the knot table from Knotscape~\cite{Knotscape}.
-For example, the knot $9_{42}$ is the knot number 42 with 9 crossings from the Rolfsen's table and the knot $13n_{3663}$ is a non-alternating knot number 3663 with 13 crossings from the Knotscape's one.}, whose homology are presented in section~\ref{app:13n-3663-knot} from the Appendix, has two overlapping pairs $(h^{1,-1},h^{2,3})$ and $(h^{2,3},h^{3,7})$.
+The common entry in this case is simply the sum of the overlapping entries from both pairs.
+For example, the knot $13^n_{3663}$, whose homology are presented in section~\ref{app:13n-3663-knot} from the Appendix, has two overlapping pairs $(h^{1,-1},h^{2,3})$ and $(h^{2,3},h^{3,7})$.
 This confusion will be cleared up after we give a more rigorous statement of this Conjecture in section~\ref{sec:khovanov-poly}. \end{rem}

-\begin{rem} Conjecture~\ref{conj:barnatan-knight} was proved by Eun Soo Lee~\cite{Lee-alt-links} for the special case of H-thin knots (see below), in particular for all alternating knots. \end{rem}
+\begin{rem} Conjecture~\ref{conj:barnatan-knight} was proved by Eun Soo Lee~\cite{Lee-tor_support,Lee} for the special case of H-thin knots (see below), in particular for all alternating knots. \end{rem}